earth

 Aviation Fuel General oil/natural gas companies 1

-Aircraft Maintenance & Parts Aerospace & defense 4
+Aircraft Maintenance & Parts Aerospace; defense 4

 Ground Handling Airport services 5